This is the eighth section of the Disaster Manual. This section is on consumer protection issues. This resource is meant

 B. Laws on Home Solicitation Contracts and “Buyer’s Remorse”

 For further information regarding door-to-door sales, please visit the Office of the Attorney General.

 In addition to Texas state law, the Federal Trade Commission enforces federal requirements related to home solicitation sales pursuant to the Rule Concerning Cooling-Off Period for Sales Made at Homes or at Certain Other Locations, 16 C.F.R. pt.
 429 (Cooling-Off Rule).
 The Cooling-Off Rule applies to sales at the buyer’s home, workplace, or dormitory, or at facilities rented by the seller on a temporary or short-term basis, such as hotel or motel rooms, convention centers, fairgrounds, and restaurants.
 The Cooling-Off Rule applies even when a salesperson is invited to make a presentation in the home.
 Under the Cooling-Off Rule, the salesperson must tell the consumer about cancellation rights at the time of sale.
 The salesperson also must give the consumer two copies of a cancellation form (one to keep and one to send)

 For further information regarding the Cooling-Off Rule, please visit the Federal Trade Commission.

 Often disasters can trigger financial crises as victims fall behind in their bills.
 Missed or late payments can damage their credit ratings.

-Disaster victims should not avoid dealing with their financial situations even though taking stock of their increased costs and decreased assets can be very stressful.
+Disaster survivors should not avoid dealing with their financial situations even though taking stock of their increased costs and decreased assets can be very stressful.
 Attorneys working with disaster victims need to be aware of the following:

 - Many people take great pride in paying off debt and having a good credit score.
 Despite the fact that the disaster was unavoidable and they are not at fault, they will feel embarrassment and reluctance to face their own circumstances.

 - Good credit is necessary for better interest on loans, and that is it.
 People should not dip into retirement or take out home equity or “personal” loans in order to make minimum payments and “keep up their credit.”
 Also, credit dips down, but will return.
 Credit scores are mostly impacted by the last 36 months of information even though more information stays on a credit report.